Al0win/MonetAI/README.md

 - **Content Preservation**: Maintains structural elements of input photographs
 - **Artistic Interpretation**: Creates visually appealing artistic renditions

-*Note: This project emphasizes the implementation of CycleGAN architecture and the learning process.
-The focus is on demonstrating understanding of generative adversarial networks rather than achieving state-of-the-art performance.*

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📚 References

 - [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/abs/1703.10593)